December 16, 2012 – Updated February 17, 2018

 Dec.
 1, 1997, three students were killed and five wounded at Heath High School in West Paducah, Ky.
 Michael Carneal, 14, and a freshman, later pleaded guilty but mentally ill to murder charges and is serving life in prison.
 He is eligible for parole in 2023.

-May 4, 1970, One of the most iconic school shootings in American history remains at Kent State University in Ohio.
+May 4, 1970, Kent State University in Ohio.
 Ohio National Guard troops opened fire to quell an anti-Vietnam War demonstration, killing four students and wounding nine others.
 The shooting became known as the May 4 Massacre

 Other Killings In America and around the World.
 Its not just here in the USA.